Hjalmar Ekdal

 Hjalmar Ekdal (/sv/; born 21 October 1998) is a Swedish professional footballer who plays as a centre-back for club Burnley and the Sweden national team.
+He is the younger brother of former footballer Albin Ekdal.

 Beginning his professional career with IK Frej in 2018, Ekdal briefly represented Assyriska FF, Hammarby IF, and IK Sirius before signing with Djurgårdens IF in 2021.
+He signed for Burnley in 2023.

 Club career

 Early career

 Ekdal was born in Stockholm and started to play football with IF Brommapojkarna as a youngster.
 In 2017, he left to club to study in the United States and play college soccer for UNC Wilmington Seahawks.
 While in the US, he played in 20 games and scored two goals as the Seahawks reached the final of the 2017 CAA Men's Soccer Tournament before losing 4–2 to William & Mary Tribe.

 IK Frej

 In May 2018, Ekdal returned to his native country and signed a two-year deal with IK Frej in Superettan, Sweden's second tier.
 He played 15 league games throughout the year, scoring once, as the club finished 9th in the table.
 Ekdal also made one appearance out on loan with Assyriska FF in Division 1, the third tier.

 In 2019, Ekdal had a major breakthrough and established himself in the starting eleven at IK Frej.
 He played all 30 league games in Superettan during the season, scoring twice, but was unable to save the club from relegation.